Glavin001/CSCI4471-Midterm/4-webgl-questions.md

 3) When doing lighting/illumination computations, what do they say is the key trade-off between using the vertex shader versus using the fragment shader?

+Using the fragment shader you would compute the colour per fragment (every pixel in screen), and get much finer results, but a performance penalty because there is a whole lot more fragments in the screen in comparison to the number of triangles that go with it.